 In order to promote remote sensing data to a wider range, SOED Laboratories and Zhejiang University team have developed a free sharing of SatCO2 (ocean carbon cycle remote sensing) software for multidisciplinary researchers, especially non-remote sensing professionals Facilitate the application of remote sensing data and development.
 Satell2 software can be used to link SOED laboratory data center, according to the latest research results produced by a variety of professional remote sensing data sets, combined with the user's native data, in three-dimensional visualization of the Earth data analysis, and ocean carbon flux estimates.
 The software is still in the development stage, but also according to user needs and new research results continue to update and adjust the training course is SatCO2 software beta version of the first public appearance.
 Researchers can obtain up-to-date information on software and database updates through the SOED lab website, the SOED micro signal public number, and the SatCO2 e-mail (email@example.com) and the QQ group (419021880), and offer software feedback and functionality demand.

-The 8th Workshop on Ocean Data Assimilation and the 2nd Argo Science Workshop Held
+Eighth Workshop on Ocean Data Assimilation and Second Argo Science Workshop held

-Academician CHAO Jiping reviewed the hardships and achievements of China Argo Project and Argo Ocean Observatory Network.
-Over 30 experts and scholars from home and abroad were invited to give reports at the Workshop, such as Dr. ZHU Jiang of Institute of Atmospheric Physics,, Chinese Academy of Sciences, Dr. CHEN Changsheng of the University of Massachusetts, Dr. LI Qingquan of National Climate Center, Dr. Zhang Ren of The Army Engineering University of PLA, and Dr. CHEN Xianyao of the First Institute Of Oceanography, SOA.
+Academician CHAO Jiping reviewed the challenges and achievements of the China Argo Project and the Argo Ocean Observatory Network.
+Over 30 experts and scholars from home and abroad were invited to give reports at the workshops, including Dr. ZHU Jiang of the Institute of Atmospheric Physics, Chinese Academy of Sciences, Dr. CHEN Changsheng of the University of Massachusetts, Dr. LI Qingquan of the National Climate Center, Dr. Zhang Ren of The Army Engineering University of PLA, and Dr. CHEN Xianyao of the First Institute Of Oceanography, State Oceanic Administration.

-The themes of the Workshop involves the development of marine data assimilation system, scientific theoretical methods and techniques of marine data assimilation, operational application of marine data assimilation techniques, the development of Argo observing systems, the application of Argo data in basic research, marine data assimilation system, and operational forecasting system, the research and development of domestic automatic profile buoy technology, etc.
+The themes of the workshops included the development of marine data assimilation systems; scientific theoretical methods and techniques of marine data assimilation; the operational application of marine data assimilation techniques; the development of Argo observing systems; the application of Argo data in basic research, marine data assimilation systems, and operational forecasting systems; and the research and development of domestic automatic profile buoy technology.

-The Workshop was attended mainly by representatives of young and middle-aged scientific and technological workers.
-They had a lively mind and a strong sense of innovation.
-The Workshop helped them have a more comprehensive understanding of Zhoushan's history and achievements, and also demonstrated the achievements in Zhejiang Province and Zhoushan City after the implementation of Zhejiang Marine Economic Development Demonstration Zone and the Construction of Zhoushan Islands New Area.
+The workshops were attended mainly by young and middle-aged scientific and technological workers.
+They had lively minds and a strong sense of innovation.
+The workshops helped them have a more comprehensive understanding of Zhoushan’s history and achievements, and also demonstrated the achievements in Zhejiang Province and Zhoushan City after the implementation of the Zhejiang Marine Economic Development Demonstration Zone and the Construction of Zhoushan Islands New Area.

 WMO/IOC-Data Buoy Cooperation Panel(DBCP) NPOMS-2 Held

-DBCP is a cooperational project jointly initiated by WMO and IOC.
-DBCP/NPOMS-2 aims at guiding global marine/meteorological scientists to exchange researches and prospects of ocean and climate in the North Pacific region, as well as to explore the possibilities for collaborative research.
+DBCP is a cooperative project jointly initiated by WMO and IOC.
+The aim of DBCP/NPOMS is to help global marine/meteorological scientists to exchange research and forecasts about the ocean and climate in the North Pacific region, and to explore possibilities for collaborative research.

-The theme of this seminar is the use of regional ocean observations for enhancing the awareness and forecast of typhoon capacity.
-The seminar presented the recent progress of the regional projects of typhoon and sea-air interaction, exchanged the mechanism and process of the study of typhoon-ocean interaction, explored the intention of regional cooperation projects to enhance typhoon observation and forecasting, and elaborated on the key role of ocean observations on cyclone and the impact of typhoon on the socio-economy.
-Meanwhile, the seminar will also have academic exchanges and discussions on the cast of marine buoy, buoy data collection, processing and distribution technology.
+The theme of this seminar was the use of regional ocean observations for enhancing awareness and forecasts of typhoon capacity.
+The seminar included presentations about recent progress in regional projects about typhoons and sea-air interactions, the mechanism and process of the study of typhoon-ocean interactions, the intention of regional cooperation projects to enhance typhoon observation and forecasting, and the key role of ocean observations of cyclones and the socio-economic impact of typhoons.
+The seminar also featured academic exchanges and discussions on marine buoys and buoy data collection, processing and distribution technology.

-The meeting was held to strengthen academic exchanges with marine/meteorological scientists from neighboring countries and regions, and to explore ways to develop international cooperation projects, in order to enhance our influence in marine and climate research.
+The meeting was held to strengthen academic exchanges among marine/meteorological scientists from neighboring countries and regions and to explore ways to develop international cooperation projects to enhance our influence in marine and climate research.